 4. Using USB to charge phone

-Using the USB to charge your phone is one of the worst airport mistakes travelers make.
+Using the USB to charge your phone is one of the top airport mistakes travelers should avoid.
 I get it, outlets are often all taken, and you want your phone to be fully charged for your flight.

 However, using the USB to charge your phone could allow hackers to get into your phone.
 While this doesn’t happen all the time, its a risk you just shouldn’t take!